jordanbchilds/Ludwig_2019/Example_Use.md

   - eg. total no. reads, no. reads aligned, no. duplicates etc.

 ### Output
-.bam files, not human readable unless converted and need to be summarised to get information from them. alignment_stats/alignment_summary.txt, gives overall alignment % per clone.
+.bam files of aligned reads, not human readable unless converted and need to be summarised to get information from them. alignment_stats/alignment_summary.txt, gives overall alignment % per clone.

 ### Information needed to run: (`bash analyse.sh -h` for help/options)